Why study civil engineering at W.V.U. Tech?

-Designed to meet the demands of the industry, WVU Tech offers a practice-oriented program with small classes.
-The program has an emphasis in students’ preparation for the Fundamentals of Engineering Exam (FE Exam), a necessary step towards professional registration.
-Students that enjoy building, constructing and designing, and are interested in addressing environmental issues tend to enjoy this program.
+Designed to meet the demands of the industry, W.V.U.
+Tech offers a practice-oriented program with small classes.
+The program has an emphasis on students’ preparation for the Fundamentals of Engineering Exam (FE Exam), a necessary step towards professional registration.
+Students that enjoy building, constructing, and designing, and are interested in addressing environmental issues tend to enjoy this program.

 What do students say they enjoy most about the program?

 Many of our students participate in the W.V.U.
 Tech Student Chapter of the American Society of Civil Engineers (ASCE) allows students to develop personal relationships with students and professionals that last beyond graduation.
 During the annual spring Virginias’ Conference, the ASCE Student Chapter competes with students from other engineering schools in several activities that include a concrete canoe race, steel bridge-building contest, surveying competition, problem-solving contest, environmental design contest, and the Hardy Cross presentation

 Design is incorporated across the W.V.U.
 Tech civil engineering curriculum and the design experience begin early with some exposure in surveying and mechanics of materials courses.
 Design exposure continues in the junior and senior years with 11 courses having design components for a total of 20 hours of design.
 The design component is completed with a capstone design course in which student teams are responsible for the completion of a comprehensive civil engineering project with oral and written presentations of the project.